Wrath of Man

 Wrath of Man is a 2021 action thriller film directed by Guy Ritchie, who co-wrote it with Ivan Atkinson and Marn Davies.
 It is loosely based on the 2004 French film Cash Truck.
 It is Ritchie's fourth directorial collaboration with lead actor Jason Statham, and the first since Revolver (2005).
 Holt McCallany, Jeffrey Donovan, Chris Reilly, Josh Hartnett, Laz Alonso, Raúl Castillo, DeObia Oparei, Eddie Marsan, and Scott Eastwood appear in supporting roles.
 In the film, H (Statham) is a new cash-truck driver in Los Angeles, whose thwarting of a robbery leads to his skillset with guns and mysterious past being questioned.

 Wrath of Man was released in several countries on April 22, 2021, and in the United States on May 7.
-Despite receiving mixed reviews from critics, the film grossed $104 million worldwide.
+The film grossed $104 million worldwide.

 Plot

-The story opens in Los Angeles, California, where an armored-truck robbery leaves two guards and a bystander dead, which sets off a series of events told in four acts.
+In Los Angeles, California, a Fortico armored-truck robbery leaves two guards and a bystander dead, which sets off a series of events told in four acts.